OctopusDeploy/blog/blog/2021-11/export-metrics-from-windows-kubernetes-nodes-in-aks/index.md

 published: 2021-11-03-1400
 metaImage: blogimage-howtoexportmetricsfromwindowskubernetesnodesinaks.png
 bannerImage: blogimage-howtoexportmetricsfromwindowskubernetesnodesinaks.png
-bannerImageAlt: 2 people surrounded by various graphs, one studying their laptop, one leaning against the giant needle of a speedometer they stand in front of.
+bannerImageAlt: 2 people surrounded by various graphs, one studying their laptop, one leaning against the giant needle of a speedometer.
 isFeatured: false
 tags:
  - DevOps